It’s an excellent time to consider mortgages in Portugal. The Portuguese housing market is extremely solid with good potential for future growth.

 Can businesses get mortgages in Portugal?

-Yes, but the maximum mortgage rate is typically 50% of the price.
+Yes, businesses can get mortgages in Portugal, but the maximum mortgage rate is typically 50% of the price.

 Can I get a mortgage for construction in Portugal?

-Yes, typically 50 to 60% of the total cost of the land and property.
+Yes, you can get a mortgage for construction in Portugal.
+This will usually be 50 to 60% of the total cost of the land and property.
 We can put you in touch with a mortgage broker to discuss this in more detail.

 What’s the age limit for getting a mortgage in Portugal?

-It depends on the bank.
-Usually up to 70 years old, but some banks offer mortgages for applicants up to 80.
+The age limit for getting a mortgage in Portugal depends on the bank.
+It’s usually up to 70 years old, but some banks offer mortgages for applicants up to 80 years old.
+However, this means the length of your mortgage will be shorter.

 What’s the loan term for non-fiscal residents?